Baby (2023 film)

-Baby is a 2023 Indian Telugu-language coming of age romantic drama film directed by Sai Rajesh and produced by Sreenivasa Kumar Naidu under Mass Movie Makers.
+Baby is a 2023 Indian Telugu-language coming of age romantic drama film directed by Sai Rajesh Neelam and produced by Sreenivasa Kumar Naidu (SKN), under Mass Movie Makers.
 The film features Vaishnavi Chaitanya, Anand Deverakonda, and Viraj Ashwin in the lead roles and the music is composed by Vijai Bulganin.

 Baby was released on 13 July 2023 to positive reviews from critics and audiences and emerged as a major success at the box office grossing over ₹80 crore becoming the tenth highest-grossing Telugu film of the year.

 Plot

 Vaishnavi and Anand are neighours and high school students, who live in a slum in Hyderabad.
 Anand has a troubled relationship with his mother as she is mute and deaf, although she loves him dearly.
 Vaishnavi has a crush on Anand, but he does not acknowledge her until one day when she stands up to their teacher.
 Anand reciprocates her feelings, and they eventually start a relationship.
 Three years later, Vaishnavi goes on to join a prestigious Engineering college while Anand drops out of college due to bad grades.
 He takes to driving an auto for a living.

 Anand mortgages his auto to buy a smartphone for Vaishnavi.
 However, he has a hard time repaying the loan.
 Vaishnavi, meanwhile, has a hard time fitting in with the wealthier, modern students of her college.
 She befriends classmates Viraj and Seetha, and tries her best to integrate into their social circle.
 Viraj is attracted to Vaishnavi, who hides the fact that she is in a relationship with Anand.
 Enamoured by the glitzy and glamorous life of her new friends and angered by Anand's increasingly abusive and controlling attitude, Vaishnavi starts to grow emotionally distant from Anand and closer to Viraj.
 Viraj gifts Vaishnavi a new iPhone, causing her and Anand to have an argument when she discards and belittles the smartphone Anand got for her, unaware he was slapped by the loan shark in front of his mother.